 - Continue and complete a PLUS Loan Master Promissory Note, if you have not already completed one.

 - If your credit is not approved, you will be given the following options:

 - Not pursue the loan,

 - Appeal the credit decision.

-- Credit checks are only valid for 90 days.
-It is best not to complete your PLUS Loan Request until less than 90 days, prior to the student’s planned start date of enrollment!
-We begin processing PLUS Loan Requests for the fall and spring approximately 2 months prior to the start of the terms, but after the student has had his/her federal eligibility assessed.
-We continue to process PLUS Loan Requests until our office’s published deadlines, which never exceed the end of the student’s enrollment period.
+Credit checks are only valid for 180 days.
+It is best not to complete your PLUS Loan Request until less than 60 days prior to the student's planned start date of enrollment.
+We begin processing PLUS Loan Requests for the fall and spring terms approximately two months prior to the start of the terms, after the student has had his/her federal eligibility assessed.
+We continue to process PLUS Loan Requests until our office's published deadlines, which never exceed the end of the student's enrollment period.

-- If you do not pass the credit check and the student wants to apply for the additional Unsubsidized Direct Stafford Loan, please have the student complete the Request for Additional Unsubsidized Stafford Loan form.
+If you do not pass the credit check and the student wants to request additional Federal Direct Unsubsidized Loan funds, please have the student complete the Request for Additional Direct Unsubsidized Loan form.

-- You may contact our office to receive a paper version of the PLUS loan application.
-The paper application requires additional processing time, and you will not know credit check results until your application is processed.
-After completing the application, you must complete a master promissory note online.
+You may contact our office to receive a paper version of the PLUS loan application.
+The paper application requires additional processing time, and you will not know the credit check results until your application is processed.

 - The parent is incarcerated.